 Completion of the Reactor Engineering Inspector Technical Proficiency Qualification journal is strongly recommended before beginning activities or courses in this advanced-level training.
 You may complete the General Proficiency requirements contained in Appendix B and the Technical Proficiency requirements in C-2 together with requirements in this training standard.

-Completion of Inservice Inspection (ISI) AdvancedLevel Training is recommended for inspectors leading inspections and for other inspectors conducting ISI inspection activities.
-Inspectors with demonstrated experience may this journal, as determined by the appropriate branch chief.
+Completion of Inservice Inspection (ISI) Advanced-Level Training is recommended for inspectors leading Inservice inspections and for other inspectors conducting ISI inspection activities.
+Inspectors with demonstrated experience may receive credit for completing portions of this journal, as determined by the appropriate branch chief.

 Objectives of Advanced-Level Training

-Inservice inspection (ISI) programs are designed to identify service-induced degradation that might lead to leakage or result in the loss of integrity of a .
+Inservice inspection (ISI) programs are designed to identify service-induced degradation that might lead to leakage or result in the loss of integrity of a structure, system or component (SSC).
 Since a variety of inspection techniques can be used to assess the structural and leakage integrity of a SSC, an NRC inspector should have a general knowledge of the various techniques that can be used.

 The objectives of this advanced voluntary training are:

-To ensure the inspector is knowledgeable of the requirements the ISI of nuclear power plant structures, systems and components (SSCs).
+To ensure the inspector is knowledgeable of the requirements regarding the ISI of nuclear power plant structures, systems and components (SSCs).

 To ensure the inspector is knowledgeable about ISI techniques such that he/she can determine whether the techniques used are adequate to detect potential degradation that may be affecting that SSC.